Sexual Offenses

 -

-Can someone be convicted of raping a person with whom he had consensual sex in the past?
+Can someone be convicted of raping a person if they had consensual sex in the past?

 -